sungsoo/sungsoo.github.io/_posts/2017-04-01-the-review-process-for-nips-2016.md

 Two novel elements were introduced this year in the decision process:

--   No conference calls between ACs and program-chairs: we introduced a decentralized, scalable decision process relying on AC buddy-pairs.
+-   No conference calls between ACs and program-chairs: we introduced a *decentralized*, *scalable decision process* relying on AC buddy-pairs.
 -   No poster spotlights.
 Instead we doubled the number of oral presentations by introducing two tracks.

-The decision process was largely based on AC "buddy" suggestions.
+The decision process was largely based on AC "*buddy*" suggestions.
 The first round of decisions happened in a moderated, but decentralized
 fashion: each area chair worked with her/his "buddy".
 The two of them were responsible for all papers in their joint bag, and made their